saddle/saddle-doc/source/quickstart.rst

   0
   1

-  // NB: 2 must be on the RHS, as `+` is a method on Vec scala> Vec(1,2,3) + 2
+  // Note: 2 must be on the right hand side, as `+` is a method on Vec scala> Vec(1,2,3) + 2
   res7: org.saddle.Vec[Int] =
   [3 x 1]